-All telehealth Claims for Molina Members must be submitted to Molina with the correct codes for the plan type in accordance with applicable billing guidelines.
-For guidance, please refer to the resources located at Molina's Telemedicine, Telehealth Services and Virtual Visits policy at MolinaMarketplace.com/marketplace/fl/en-us/Providers/Policies/benefit-interpretation-policies.
+All telehealth Claims for Molina Members must be submitted to Molina with correct codes for the plan type in accordance with applicable billing guidelines.
+For guidance, please refer to Molina's Telemedicine, Telehealth Services and Virtual Visits policy located at MolinaMarketplace.com/marketplace/mi/en-us/Providers/Policies/benefit-interpretation-policies.